-The HATLAB Global Innovation Network (GIN) Scheme is a scheme to maximise the impact of HATs, in collaboration with HAT universities and partners.
+The HATLAB Global Innovation Network (GIN) Scheme aims to maximise the impact of HATs, in collaboration with HAT universities and partners.

-The HAT microserver is a legal, economic and technological breakthrough software device that can enable the acquisition and storage of personal data with full ownership rights of the data bestowed on individuals for the purpose of exchange and creating private AI and analytics in real time and on demand.
+The HAT microserver is a legal, economic and technological breakthrough software device that enables the acquisition and storage of personal data.
+It bestows full ownership rights of the data on individuals for the purpose of exchange and creating private AI and analytics in real time and on demand.

 The HAT Community is a designed ecosystem of organisations and individuals promoting the use of the open-sourced HAT Microservers for individuals, startups, corporations, universities and government.
 It aims to spawn a new generation of Internet applications that are integrated with HAT Microservers, empowering individuals with their own data and creating market efficiency from their ability to re-use and re-share the data with organisations in a privacy-preserving manner.

 HAT Enablers.
-HAT ecosystem enablers comprise of the HAT Community Foundation (non-profit), the HAT Data Exchange Ltd (for-profit), as well as collaborative initiatives of HATLAB, (for HAT research, innovation and incubation) and the HAT Accelerator (for HAT startups and scale up).
+HAT ecosystem enablers comprise of HAT Community Foundation (non-profit), HAT Data Exchange Ltd (for-profit), as well as collaborative initiatives of HATLAB (for HAT research, innovation and incubation) and the HAT Accelerator (for HAT startups and scale-up).

 HAT Outputs.
 HAT outputs include the HAT Microserver, Rumpel dashboard (powering HAT apps), DataBuyer Engine, DataTrader application, and various research publication outputs on the HAT, HAT Data rights and ownership model and personal data markets.

 HAT Partners.
-Partners in the HAT ecosystem consist of HAT issuers and HAT Merchants who accept data from HAT for their website/application and members of the HAT Community Foundation.
-Partners commit to the use of HATs as the technology infrastructure and collaboratively participate in the governance of the ecosystem as members of the HAT Community Foundation and contribute to ethical ways of sharing HAT data with meaningful permissions.
+Partners in the HAT ecosystem consist of HAT issuers and HAT Merchants who accept data from the HAT for their website/application and members of the HAT Community Foundation.
+Partners commit to the use of HATs as the technology infrastructure and collaboratively participate in the governance of the ecosystem as members of the HAT Community Foundation, contributing to ethical ways of sharing HAT data with meaningful permissions.

 HATLAB Global Innovation Network Scheme

 The HATLAB Global Innovation Network (GIN) Scheme is aimed at maximising the demonstrable impact of the HAT enablers and outputs in three areas - society, industry and policy.
 The scheme is managed by HATLAB.